radumarg/lambdaQ/doc/development-plan.md

 - BNFC converter tool [6] to be used to generate a compiler frontend from an LBNF  grammar [7]:
  	LBNF Grammar -> Lexer -> Abstract Syntax Tree -> Parser
 - A type checker will ensure the correctness of programs.
-- A gate can be assigned any number of controls, except for Identity gate.
+- A gate can be assigned any number of controls, except for the Identity gate.
 A CTRL term to be added to the grammar.
 - Controls can be specified in standard Z basis ('0', '1').
 - Support for mid-circuit measurements and mid-circuit resets.
 - Classically controlled quantum gates (if statements) and more general classically conditioned quantum operations.
-Using assigments to a classical variable and resets or measurements inside a conditioned code is posssible only if the control variable is classical.
+Using assignments to a classical variable and resets or measurements inside a conditioned code is posssible only if the control variable is classical.
 - Quantum conditionals (quantum branching) [18, 21, 25].
 A very simple example of quantum branching is the CNOT gate but implementing quantum branching is nontrivial:
     - Two programs that differ by a global phase have the same observable behavior, but when subjected to a conditional execution may behave differently.
     - Measurements and reset do not seem to have a natural meaning when subjected to a quantum condition.
 Care should be taken when designing program semantics than encompass both irreversible operations and quantum branching.